autowarefoundation/autoware.universe/README.md

 Please refer to the [Simulation tutorial](./docs/SimulationTutorial.md) for more details about supported simulations, along with more verbose instructions including screenshots.

-## Running the Autoware.IV source code with Autoware.Auto
+## Running the AutowareArchitectureProposal source code with Autoware.Auto

-For anyone who would like to use the features of Autoware.IV with existing [Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto) modules right now, [ros_bridge](https://github.com/ros2/ros1_bridge) can be used.
+For anyone who would like to use the features of this architecture proposal with existing [Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto) modules right now, [ros_bridge](https://github.com/ros2/ros1_bridge) can be used.

-> Until the two architectures become more aligned, message type conversions are required to enable communication between the Autoware.Auto and Autoware.IV modules and these will need to be added manually.
+> Until the two architectures become more aligned, message type conversions are required to enable communication between the Autoware.Auto and AutowareArchitectureProposal modules and these will need to be added manually.

 - To set up Autoware.Auto, please refer to the [Autoware.Auto installation guide](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/installation.html).
 - To set up ros_bridge, please follow the [installation instructions on the ros_bridge GitHub repository](https://github.com/ros2/ros1_bridge#prerequisites).

 # References

-## Autoware.IV demonstration videos
+## Videos

 - [Scenario demo](https://youtu.be/kn2bIU_g0oY)
 - [Obstacle avoidance in the same lane](https://youtu.be/s_4fBDixFJc)